ElliottMess/KoboAnalyser/README.md

 Error in file(file, ifelse(append, "a", "w")) :
   cannot open the connection
 ```
-It is most likely because you have the form, dictionnary or dataset open on your computer.
+It is most likely because you have the form, dictionary or data set open on your computer.
 If you close it and start over, the problem should be fixed.

 ### Error when loading packages
  If you get this error: